 - Smaller footbed and lightweight frame may not be sufficient for taller or larger runners

 A folding treadmill is always a great idea.
 It’s easy to run in front of the TV and simply fold it up and move it if you’re expecting visitors.

-This one is another non-complicated design, which is all a runner really needs to get a good exercise in.
+This is another non-complicated design, which is all a runner really needs to get a good workout in.
 You’ll be able to choose from 12 different presets and 3 manual inclines to suit your every mood.

 The manual incline function may feel less stable than a digital one for heavier or harder runners, but it works well for those who are lighter on their feet.